 LICENSE-EXEMPT CHILD CARE

-License Exempt Child Care can be provided by a family, friend or neighbor who cares for your child in their home or yours, full or part-time.
-Providers available for this type of care are not required to be licensed since they only care for the children of a single family.
+License Exempt Child Care is when a family member, friend, or neighbor takes care of your child in their home or yours, full-time or part-time.
+These providers do not need a license because they only care for the children of one family at a time.

 Licensed-Exempt Child Care has these benefits:

-- This setting may be convenient for the parent.
+- This type of childcare can be convenient for parents.

-- Your child may be in familiar surroundings.
+- Your child will be in a familiar environment, which can be comforting.

-- With fewer children, there is less risk of illness than in other forms of care.
+- Since there are fewer children, the risk of illness may be lower compared to other types of care.

-For License-Exempt Child Care, speak with friends and family members about being your child care provider.
+For License-Exempt Child Care, speak with friends and family about being your child care provider.

-Before and After School Care Programs are available at many elementary schools and other sites, for parents who need to drop off their school-age children before school begins, or leave them at school until the end of the work day.
+Before and After School Care Programs are available at many elementary schools and other sites for parents who must drop off their school-age children before school begins or leave them at school until the end of the work day.

 Before and After School Care Programs provide these advantages: